 The way it fit around the keggle was very nice.
 I didn’t ever worry about it slipping into the wort.

-The bag is awesome, and if you want to try out BIAB then I highly recommend you order one from Jeff.
+This bag is awesome, and if you want to try out BIAB then I highly recommend you try this style of brewing out.

 So far so good.

 Two batches isn’t much, and the Brett beer is still getting funky in the basement, but the winter warmer turned out good.
 At least there was nothing negative I could point to that was the result of doing a BIAB vs traditional brewing.

 It’s commonly said that efficiency suffers but I was able to get 74% with no sparge on the first batch and 76% with a dunk sparge on the second batch.

 There are some drawbacks though.
 Lifting a waterlogged bag out of hot wort ain’t easy and it takes so serious shoulder muscles (which I lack) to hold it there while it drips.
 If I stayed with this method of all-grain brewing, I would use some sort of rope and pulley system like some BIAB brewers use.
 If you have a really large grain batch size, managing the bag manually will be a PITA.

 Overall I think BIAB is a great thing for people getting into all-grain and even experienced brewers who want to cut down on the amount of equipment they own.
 Personally I’m happy with my set up and will be sticking with it.